Dragod/Dragod/README.md

-- 👋 Hi, I’m @Dragod
+👋 Hi, I’m @Dragod, I am workking as a DevOps in [Screendragon](https://www.screendragon.com/)

-- 👀 I’m interested in:
+All the area that I am interested in:
--  javascript/ts,
+-  Vanilla Javascript/TS,
 -  e2e testing,
 -  powershell scripting,
 -  GUI with electron/powershell,